 Many people worldwide believe that protein from animal sources are superior because those are complete proteins, while plant-based sources of protein are incomplete (that is, they do not provide all the essential amino acids that the body cannot produce on its own) and therefore, inferior.
 While it’s true that animal protein sources are complete and therefore more easily digestible and bioavailable, that doesn’t mean that animal protein is superior and plant-based protein sources are inferior.
 The reason for that is that protein as a macronutrient, is not isolated.
 Protein comes pre-packaged with other macro and micronutrients (such as fats, carbs, sodium content etc) and these other macro and micro nutrients actually play a very important role in our health.
 The pre-packaged accompanying nutrients in plant-based protein sources are actually superior (more healthy fats such as from nuts and seeds, and complex carbohydrates from beans and legumes) .

 A study found that eating more plant-based proteins from beans and nuts and seeds while eating fewer refined carbohydrates reduced the risk of heart disease, while eating more protein from animal sources and eating fewer refined carbs still didn’t reduce the risk of heart disease, seemingly due to the absence of fibre, antioxidants and good fats in animal protein sources.
 As many of you might already be aware, studies have found red and processed meats to be associated with an increased risk of colon cancer.
 Another problem with animal protein sources is the increase in acid load on the body which can make the body more acidic (yes, this is very real and scientifically proven).
 A more acidic body brings with it many problems such as insulin resistance, metabolic syndrome, calcium stones, increased bone loss as well as non-alcoholic fatty liver disease.
-So, as a complete package, plant-based protein sources are healthier.
+So, as a complete package, plant-based protein sources are healthier (kinder, and better for the planet.)

 The main structural component of cell membranes is fat.
 There are 4 types of dietary fats: Monounsaturated, Polyunsaturated, Saturated and Trans fats.
 The fat content in foods is generally a mix of two or more types of fats.
 Most plant-based foods and fish have unsaturated fats, while animal foods and a few plant foods have saturated fats.
 Trans fats are a result of vegetable oils processed in and heated to very high temperatures .